IBMStreams/sample.edge-app-control/README.md

     1. Right click in the TradesAppCloud_withLogTrace application editing window, and select "Build"
         - Monitor the console output until the "Successfully build the application" message is displayed
     1. Right click in the TradesAppCloud_withLogTrace application editing window, and select "Build Edge Application Image"
-        - When prompted, select the base image that contains "streams-edge-base-application", and enter "tradesappcloud-withlogtrace" for image name, and "1.0" for image tag
+        - When prompted, select the base image that contains "streams-edge-base-application", and enter "trades-withtrace" for image name, and "1.0" for image tag
         - Click "Build image"
         - Monitor the console output until "Successfully built the edge application image", and take note of the imagePrefix from the Image Details.